 1. Working conditions in the company

 No child labour or forced labour, no discrimination, freedom of association, occupational health and safety, and terms of employment.
-For more information, please visit our page concerning Working conditions.
+For more information, please visit CSR information on working conditions.

 2. Supply chain responsibility

-What impact do the activities of your business partners have on the rights of employees, the local population or other stakeholders?
-For more information, please visit our page regarding Supply chain responsibility.
+What impact do the activities of your business partners have on the rights of employees, local people or other stakeholders?
+For more information, please visit CSR information on supply chain responsibility.

 3. Impact on the local community

-Are local landowners receiving sufficient compensation in case of compulsory purchase?
-Is your business taking care not to endanger the health and safety of the local population?
-Is there a complaints procedure?
+Are local landowners receiving sufficient compensation in the case of compulsory purchase?
+Is your business taking care not to endanger the health and safety of local people?
+Does your organisation have a complaints procedure?
 Is your business taking care not to endanger the right of existence of local farmers when using water?
 What is your position on corruption?
-Do your products pose a risk to consumer health and safety?
+Are your products a risk to consumer health and safety?